rorist/otrs-search/README.md

 INSTALLATION
 ------------
-- You must have a GPG key to create the password file: gpg --gen-key
+- You must have a GPG key to create the password file gpg --gen-key
-- Create config and password files with: python otrs_create_config.py
+- Create config and password files, python otrs_create_config.py

 FEATURES
 --------